VishakBaburaj/Sentiment-analysis-and-Word-frequency-of-student-responses/README.md

 PyLDAvis and pyLDAvis.gensim_models to visualize the topic modeling.

-Microsoft Excel is used to export the analyzed data of sentiment analyze and visualize basic insights.
+Microsoft Excel is used to export and visualize the analyzed data of sentiment analysis.

-Tableau is used to visually share the insights of the project.
+Tableau is used to visually share the insights of the project in a dashboard.

 ## Techniques Adopted